GENERAL TERMS OF BUSINESS

 Our fees will be calculated on the basis set out in the Engagement Letter.

-Fees are payable whether or not a matter is successfully completed and if for any reason the matter is not completed we are entitled to charge for the work done.
-If we have quoted a fixed fee and the work quoted for does not complete we will be entitled to charge for that proportion of the work that is done.
-That charge will be based upon the time spent by the Firm.
+Fees are payable whether or not a matter is successfully completed.
+If we have quoted a fixed fee and the work quoted for does not complete, we will only charge You for that proportion of the work which has been completed.
+In these circumstances that may be calculated in accordance with the time spent on the matter as set out above.

 In addition to fees, we will ask you to pay for any disbursements and other out of pocket expenses incurred on your behalf.

-Our terms for payment of invoices are strictly 30 days net.
+All of our invoices must be paid within 30 days.
 We reserve the right to charge interest on the amount overdue at the current rate under the Late Payment of Commercial Debts (Interest) Act 1998.
 Our fees are subject to VAT at the prevailing rate.

-Client monies will normally be held in a general client bank account, in which amounts for different clients are pooled.
+Client monies will be held in a general client bank account with our Bankers in which amounts for different clients are pooled.
+We will hold your funds in accordance with the Solicitors’ Accounts Rules (Scotland) 2001.

-Due to the administrative costs involved we will not pay interest if the sum calculated is less than £50.00 in total for the full period during which we hold your money in our general client bank account;
+due to the administrative costs involved we will not pay interest if the sum calculated is less than £150.00 in total for the full period during which we hold your money in our general client bank account;

 The Firm does not accept liability for funds held on your behalf should an “authorised deposit taker” (as defined by the Financial Services and Markets Act 2000 as amended), such as a bank or building society, be unable to return the funds deposited with it.
 This also applies to funds held on your behalf but awaiting clearance through the banking system where such funds are held in our client account.

-Almost any legal transaction whether of a private or business nature can affect the amount of tax or other government duties which you may have to pay in either the short or long term.
-However, we do not provide tax advice.
-Consequently, we shall not be responsible for any failure to offer tax advice or any incorrect opinion passed on a tax matter.
-If you require advice on a tax matter you should seek advice from a specialist tax advisor.
+Almost any legal transaction whether of a private or business nature can affect the amount of future tax or other government duties which you may have to pay in either the short or long term.
+However, we do not provide general tax advice.
+Consequently, we shall not be responsible for any failure to offer tax advice, or any incorrect opinion passed on a tax matter.
+If you require advice on a tax matter, you should seek advice from a specialist tax advisor.

 On certain transactions we may carry out Incidental Financial Business for you (such as arranging an insurance policy e.g. a Bond of Caution, selling shares or other regulated investments or engaging in debt collection).